 A digital passport photo (I took a picture of a spare one I had and cropped it)

 A scan of your passport (again, just take a clear photo on your phone)

 Your bank card to hand (they accept Visa, MasterCard and UnionPay)

-When your application has been approved, you’ll receive an approval letter via email this e-visa certificate then needs to shown to immigration at the checking point.
+When your application has been approved, an approval letter will be sent via email.
+This e-visa certificate then needs to shown to immigration at the checking point.

 I printed out two copies, one for arrival and one for departure and kept both of them in my passport, ready for when I was at immigration.

 I flew into Siem Reap Airport, so this process might be slightly different if you’re going to one of the other entry points.

 There was a big queue to get a visa on arrival, so I would definitely recommend getting the e-visa.
 There was then a queue for immigration, which wasn’t too big as it was just our plane landing at the time.
 The airport isn’t very big at all.
 I can’t imagine it ever taking longer than half an hour to get through immigration.

 You can use your e-visa to exit the country from any airport or entry point to the country.